Jhsmit/ColiCoords/README.rst

 Citation
 ========

-If you you use ``ColiCoords`` for scientific publication, please cite:
+If you you use ``ColiCoords`` (or any modified version) for scientific publication or other purposes, please cite:

 Smit, J. H., Li, Y., Warszawik, E. M., Herrmann, A. & Cordes, T. *ColiCoords: A Python package for the analysis of bacterial fluorescence microscopy data.* PLOS ONE 14, e0217524 (2019).